-The CDC has also released a section on their website called Myths about Developmental Screening to help clarify issues surrounding autism assessment in children and general misconceptions about autism.
+The CDC has also released a section on its website called Myths about Developmental Screening to help clarify issues surrounding autism assessment in children and general misconceptions about autism.

-Myth # 1: There are no adequate screening tools for preschoolers.
+Myth: There are no adequate screening tools for preschoolers

-Fact: This is no longer true today, as screening measures have been established and have sensitivities greater than 70 percent.
+Fact: This is no longer true today, as screening measures have been established and have sensitivities greater than 70%.

-Myth # 2: Extensive medical training is needed to be able to diagnose autism.
+Myth: Extensive medical training is needed to be able to diagnose autism

 Fact: Most screening tools do not require extensive training and can be accomplished by paraprofessionals.